Backup

 Frequently Asked Questions

-Does a VCF backup include contact group names?
+Will my VCF backup include contact photos?

 Conclusion